khripunovpp/lasagna/lasagna/documentation/markdowns/recipes/adding-recipes[en].md

+---
+title: "Creating and Editing a Recipe"
+order: 1
+---

 # ✏️ Creating and Editing a Recipe

 A recipe is a combination of ingredients (products or sub-recipes) with defined quantities and optional output weight.